-One cause of noisy pipes may be that one or more of them are loose.
+One cause of vibrations and noisy water supply lines may be that one or more of them are loose.
 This sometimes sounds like screaming or singing pipes when you turn the water on.
-A plumber should be able to locate the loose pipe and properly secure it.
+The solution is often as simple as securing the pipes in question and arresting the vibrations.
+If the pipe or pipes are inaccessible, perhaps in a wall, a professional plumber should be able to locate the loose pipes and properly secure them.

-Often both these problems can be solved by reducing the water pressure in your home.
-High water pressure can cause not only a vibrating noise but also damage to your pipes.
+Often all these problems can be solved by reducing the water pressure in your home.
+High water pressure can cause not only a vibrating noise, but also damage to your pipes.
 Fortunately, a plumber should be able to fix the problem by adding a pressure-reducing valve to your plumbing system’s main line.

-If you’re experiencing noisy pipes, contact a professional plumber to properly evaluate you plumbing system.
+If you are experiencing noisy pipes try these tips or contact a professional plumber to properly evaluate you plumbing system.